 In all honesty medication made me feel like a zombie.
 I didn’t take it for long but whenever I did take it, I experienced some horrible and scary side-effects.
 I’ve been brought up to always rely on natural approaches when it comes to mental and/or physical ailments.

 EFT stands for emotional freedom technique, also known as tapping.
 This is when a person taps certain parts of your body in order to relieve the anxiety.
 Does it relieve anxiety?
 I certainly didn’t in my experience.
-When I look back on it now, it seems rather silly, but we live and learn as the saying goes.
+When I look back on it now, it seems rather silly to me, but we live and learn as the saying goes.

 I sat in a shed with a hypnotherapist for an hour.
 He guided me through a visualisation exercise accompanied by peaceful music.
 Trying to relax when one is suffering from high anxiety is such a challenging task.
 The more we try to relax, the harder things get.
 This brings about frustration and naturally increases anxiety levels.

 He also gave me a couple of sheets of paper.
 The part about avoiding certain foods was helpful.
 One of the other bits of paper included positive affirmations.
 These were to be mentally practiced to counteract negative thoughts.
 From my experience, this was exhausting and mentally draining.
 I would practice these positive affirmations with great effort, trying so hard to mentally stop negative thoughts from arising.
 I also now know that this is a futile exercise.

 It’s a massive waste of time.
 The more we try and stop negative thoughts from popping up, the more likely it is that we’ll experience them.
 This is because of the psychological term called Paradoxical Intention which means the harder we try to stop ourselves from thinking an anxious thought, the more chance we’ll have at thinking about it.
 This approach does nothing but promote resistance and resistance is never conducive to healing ourselves from anxiety.